inevitably2484848/MRI/README.md

 ##Contributors

-Thank you to all that have helped make this pacakge a reality!
+Thank you to all that have helped make this package a reality!
 ___________________________________________________________

 ####Senior Design Fall 2015 Auburn University -- MRI Group.